 Sec 8.Dissemination of Policy and Educational Programs

 8.2 Ongoing Sexual Misconduct Training: The University's commitment to raising awareness of the dangers of sexual misconduct includes offering ongoing education through annual training and lectures by faculty, staff, mental health professionals, and/or trained University personnel.
-The University will periodically educate and train employees and supervisors regarding the Policy and conduct that could constitute a violation of the Policy.
 Preventive education and training programs will be provided to University administrators, faculty, staff, and students and will include information about risk reduction, including bystander intervention.
-Training on sexual harassment and sexual violence policy and procedures will be provided to law enforcement personnel, including training on their obligation to advise University administrators, faculty, staff, and students of their rights to file a complaint under this Policy and their right to file a criminal complaint.
+See www.utdallas.edu/titleix for more information regarding available training.

 Sec.
 9. Additional Conduct Violations

-9.2 False Complaints: Any person who knowingly and intentionally files a false complaint under this Policy is subject to disciplinary action up to and including dismissal or separation from the University.
-A finding of non-responsibility does not indicate a report was false.
+9.2 False Complaints: Any person who knowingly files a false complaint under this Policy is subject to disciplinary action up to and including dismissal or separation from the University.
+A finding that a respondent is not responsible for the sexual misconduct alleged does not imply a report was false.